Greig Lake (Saskatchewan): Recreation

 Located in Saskatchewan's largest provincial park, there are many amenities and activities in and around the lake.
 Greig Lake Campground is located at Greig Beach, which is a sandy beach about 50 metres in length, on the eastern shore.
 There are 150 individual campsites plus two group campgrounds, an 18-hole minigolf course, two boat launches, a store, and boat rentals.
-There are also showers, laundry, washrooms, and a sani-dump available.
-The park also has tennis courts, a baseball field, and a visitor's centre rep.
+There are also showers, laundry, washrooms, and a sewer dump available.
+The park also has tennis/basketball courts, a baseball field, and a visitor's centre rep.

 On the south-west corner of the lake is Waters Edge Eco Lodge.
 It is a full-service resort with cabin rentals.

 Fish species

-Northern pike, walleye, yellow perch, Burbot, and lake Whitefish are common fish species found in the lake.
+Fish commonly found in Greig Lake include northern pike, walleye, yellow perch, burbot, and lake Whitefish.